 Did you find yourself agreeing with more than one statement?
 You’re not alone.

 It’s not easy to be a highly functional, cohesive team.
 It’s likely that your team experiences some of these issues.
-If it does — and the team members want to improve their group performance and culture — a facilitated intervention with The Five Behaviors of a Cohesive Team can help.
+If it does — and the team members want to improve their group performance and culture — a facilitated intervention with The Five Behaviors Team Development can help.

 By Kristeen Bullwinkle